 Outside of Old Havana, there are lots of great restaurant choices in Vedado as well.

+If you want to check out the nightlife and find out what to do in Havana after hours, then you better have some energy left!
 For drinks and entertainment, Old Havana offers lots of options for cocktails and live music venues, while Vedado is where you’ll find the trendiest clubs and bars.
 The following at the most popular bars in Old Havana:

 - El Chanchullero – great vibe, great drinks… if you can get in (there is always a long line outside)

 - Bar Monserrate – great spot for live music and a few casual drinks